-Newport Beach Motorcycle and Bicycle Accident Lawyers
+Newport Beach Motorcycle and Bicycle Accident Attorneys

-Liability and The Duty of Care
+Liability and the Duty of Care

 Anyone who uses public roads for transportation is under an obligation to obey all traffic laws of the jurisdiction where the roads are located.
 This rule applies equally to operators of motor vehicles as well as to those people riding bikes on roads.
-In addition, all people on public roads have a duty to exercise ordinary care to protect their own safety as well as that of others.
+In addition, all people on public roads must exercise ordinary care to protect their safety as well as that of others.

 Negligence and/or Recklessness of Drivers

-Drivers of cars and trucks can commit negligence is countless ways.
+Drivers of cars and trucks can commit negligence in countless ways.
 As previously stated, negligence is defined as the breach of the duty of care owed to other people who are using public roads.
 A violation of state and local traffic laws can also be interpreted as a form of negligence.

-Clearly, every case contains specific facts that will lead a judge or jury to a determination of whether negligence occurred.
+Every case contains specific facts that will lead a judge or jury to a determination of whether negligence occurred.
 Cases involving violations of traffic laws are usually easier to decide than other cases where the alleged negligence is a breach of the duty of care only.
 Where the plaintiff cyclist has presented a convincing case of negligence on the part of the driver, the defendant driver then has the opportunity to show that the cyclist was fully or partially at fault for the accident.

 Negligence of Cyclists

 If a cyclist has engaged in conduct that is at least partly the cause of the accident, this determination will have a significant influence on the outcome of the case.
-Because California is a comparative negligence state, the court will determine the extent to which the driver and the cyclist were negligence and then award damages accordingly.
+Because California is a comparative negligence state, the court will determine the extent to which the driver and the cyclist were negligent and then award damages accordingly.
 This means that if the driver is 60% negligent, he or she would likely be responsible for 60% of the resulting damages.

 Cyclists can do many things to contribute to an accident.
-Examples of such conduct might include swerving the bicycle into traffic, riding the bicycle the wrong way in traffic or doing something else to make the accident more likely to happen.
+Examples of such conduct might include swerving the bicycle into traffic, riding the bicycle the wrong way in traffic, or doing something else to make the accident more likely to happen.

-Bicycle accident cases can be very complicated from a factual standpoint, involve substantial injuries and often will be decided by which party committed negligence.
-This determination will certainly be influenced by the attoneys representing the parties as this is a critical aspect of bicycle accident cases.
-The El Dabe Law Firm offers legal representation with attorneys who possess years of experience in handling bicycle accident cases.
+Bicycle accident cases can be very complicated from a factual standpoint, involve substantial injuries, and often will be decided by which party committed negligence.
+This determination will certainly be influenced by the attorneys representing the parties as this is a critical aspect of bicycle accident cases.
+The Newport Beach motorcycle and bicycle accident lawyers at El Dabe Ritter Trial Lawyers offer legal representation with attorneys who possess years of experience in handling bicycle accident cases.